cokhibkhoa/codex1/docs/rule_catalog.md

-# CRM Data Quality — Rules & Views
+# CRM Data Quality — Rules

 This document defines the **data quality rules and SQL views** used to detect missing attributes in HubSpot CRM exports.